copsTvFan/cops-episode-guide/guide.md

   explains that as bad as it sounds, he was only trying to provide for his family.
 The woman is told by the officers that Portland has many social programs and she should sign up if not for herself than for her unborn child.
-- Deputy Adam Wilkinson of the Leon County FL Sheriff's Office stops a vehicle that is seen driving erratically.
+- Deputy Adam Wilkinson of the Leon County, FL Sheriff's Office stops a vehicle that is seen driving erratically.
 The driver is taken out of the truck and the eagle eyed deputy notices that the driver seems to be intoxicated.
 He cuffs the man up and orders the passenger out of the truck.
 The driver tells